JohyeonNam/JohyeonNam/README.md

   [https://doi.org/10.1080/17590914.2025.2513881](https://doi.org/10.1080/17590914.2025.2513881)

 - **HGSOC_ceRNA_SingleCell**
+  Codes and files used for the analysis of the unpublished article:
+  **Nam J**, Han MR. Single-cell RNA sequencing reveals a putative lncRNA-associated ceRNA network in HGSOC. (*Submitted for publication*)

 - **HGSOC_Recurrence_Transcriptome**
+  Codes and files used for the analysis of the unpublished article:
+  Kim MA, **Nam J**, Shin HY, Kim JY, Cho H, Han MR, Kim JH.
+Molecular Signatures of Recurrence in Paired Primary and Recurrent High-Grade Serous Ovarian Cancer Tissues. (*Submitted for publication*)
 ***
 <!--
 **JohyeonNam/JohyeonNam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.